textbook/cyf-app-starter/README.md

 ## Development

-Clone the primary repository, switch into that directory and run `npm install:all` to get ready for development.
+Clone the primary repository, switch into that directory and run `npm run install:all` to get ready for development.
 If you're using VS Code, add the recommended extensions when prompted (you can see the list in `.vscode/extensions.json` if you need to install them manually).

 This application provides the following helper functions: